 Example 2: Married Couple, Both Age 65 or Older (assuming MAGI below phaseout levels)

-Taxpayers who do not itemize may now claim an “above the line” deduction of up to $1,000 (Single) or $2,000 (Married Filing Jointly) for charitable contributions.
+Beginning in 2026, taxpayers who do not itemize may claim an “above the line” deduction of up to $1,000 (Single) or $2,000 (Married Filing Jointly) for charitable contributions.

 Why This Matters: Under previous law, only taxpayers who itemized could deduct charitable contributions.
 Now, even if you claim the standard deduction, you can still receive a tax benefit for charitable giving.
 This is called an above-the-line deduction.
 It directly reduces your adjusted gross income (AGI), which not only lowers your taxable income but may also help you qualify for other tax benefits that phase out at higher AGI levels.